house9/jquery-iframe-auto-height/README.markdown

 `jslint demo_on_rails/app/assets/javascripts/src/jquery.iframe-auto-height.plugin.js`

-before the rails app was part of this project I used webrick for testing the static html files in webkit browsers, using localhost and file:/// are problematic, webrick can use your local machines ip address and any port you want
+before the rails app was part of this project I used webrick for testing the static html files in webkit browsers, but using localhost and file:/// are problematic, webrick can use your local machine ip address and any port you want

 `ruby webrick.rb --port 3333 --bind 192.168.0.5 --docroot .`